win-acme/win-acme/README.md

 # Build Notes

 To get the project to build correctly you may need to copy the "packages" folder that nuget creates into the letsencrypt-win folder.

+# Support

+If you run into trouble please open an issue at https://github.com/Lone-Coder/letsencrypt-win-simple/issues